Justinon/nyt-crossword-to-kindle/README.md

   - Sends the big version of the crossword from January 4th, 1999 to your Kindle.
 - `--version newspaper --from-date 2021-08-01 --to-date 2021-08-31`
   - Sends all newspaper version crosswords from August 2021 (as a single PDF) to your Kindle.
-- `--version games --date 1999-05-20 --disable-send `
+- `--version southpaw --date 1999-05-20 --disable-send `
-  - Downloads games version of May 20th, 1999 crossword but does not send to Kindle
+  - Downloads left-handed puzzle version of May 20th, 1999 crossword but does not send to Kindle
 - `--version big --from-date 2021-08-01 --to-date 2021-08-31 --multiple-pdfs --disable-send`
   - Downloads all big version crosswords from August 2021 (each as their own PDF) but does not send to your kindle.